-Nearly a week ago, Google announced something which made me, and hundreds of thousands of other users, freak out: The search giant would be killing its RSS aggregator Google Reader.
+Nearly a week ago, Google announced something which made me, and hundreds of thousands of other users, freak out: the search giant would be killing its RSS aggregator Google Reader.

-To give you any indication of just how big a deal this is, both the death of Google Reader and the election of Pope Francis were announced about the same time.
+To give you any indication of just how big a deal this is, the death of Google Reader and the election of Pope Francis were announced about the same time.
 Google Reader was the highest trending topic on Twitter.

 Google cited a low and declining number of users as the reason for the axing of the service.

 In case you don’t know what it is, Google Reader is a type of RSS aggregator.
 In fact, it’s probably the best available.
 RSS stands for “really simply syndication”.
 The technology is a way of aggregating all the news flowing through a site.
 Instead of going to the site, you just import that site’s RSS feed, and then flick through the headlines in Google Reader, just like you would an email inbox.